pbudzyns/age-estimation/README.md

 Experiment with a number of methods to research their impact on the training process and different kid of biases.

+## `ApparentAgeEstimation.pdf`
+The final report with the summary of contribution and result discussion.

 ## `base_model.ipynb`
 Load the dataset, and the ResNet50 model.
 Use transfer learning to adjust the model for the given task and perform fine-tuning.